edgedelta/docs/docs/appendices/on-prem-rehydration.md

 ```

-10.Return to the [Rehydrations](https://app.edgedelta.com/rehydrations) page in the portal, and then create rehydration requests.
+10.Return to the [Rehydrations](https://app.edgedelta.com/rehydrations) page in the app, and then create rehydration requests.

 The requests will be processed by the rehydration components that was just installed on your k8s cluster.